chronoDave/hyper/README.md

   </a>
 </div>

+---

-Hyper is a tiny TypeScript library designed to ease working with the DOM.
-Hyper tries to be as simple as possible whilst maintaining good developer experience and currently features:
+`hyper` is a tiny TypeScript library designed to ease working with the DOM. `hyper` tries to be as simple as possible whilst maintaining good developer experience and currently features:

- - Relies on native API's (DOM)
+- Simple wrapper around native API's (DOM)
- - All state is stored within the DOM[*](#exception), no vDOM
+- No vDOM, all state is stored within the DOM[*](#exception)
+- List caching

 <p id="exception"><code>document</code> is stored internally, this prevents binding it for every single call.</p>